mark-durbin-ucf/git-novice/_episodes/01-basics.md

 - "Version control also allows many people to work in parallel."
 ---

-We'll start by exploring how version control can be used to keep track of what one person did and when.
+Version control can keep track of the changes submitted by each collaborator, and when those changes were submitted.
 Even if you aren't collaborating with other people, automated version control is much better than this situation: